 Here’s how to make the magic honey sleep hack:

 First off, use raw honey.
 Quality matters.
 Do NOT use that stuff in the plastic bear.
 Poor quality honey is often cut with corn syrup.
 More than three-fourths of the honey sold in U.S. grocery stores isn’t exactly what the bees produce, according to testing. (source).
 Click here for a list of such brands.
 I recommend locally produced, raw honey.
 You’re likely to find it at your area farmers’ market.
-You could also use manuka honey, which offers amazing health benefits.
+You could also use manuka honey, which offers amazing health benefits like its ability to kill h pylori bacteria.
 I’ve also used and like this brand.

 That’s it!
 Super simple.
 Remember though that this is a bio-hack, and you do want to determine the underlying dysfunction that’s creating the sleep issue.
 Make sure to focus on blood sugar stability during the day by eating regularly and getting enough protein and good fats; cut out alcohol, which disrupts sleep; and work on your sleep hygiene!
 This means sleeping in a cool, very dark room with no electronics.
 Read my sleep tips here and here.